-During the year under review, the Management of The Hongkong and Shanghai Banking Corporation Limited, Mauritius Branch (the "Bank") assessed the requirements and provisions as specified in the Code, and took the necessary steps to ensure adherence thereto.
+During the year under review, the Management of the Bank continuously assessed the requirements and provisions as specified in the Code, and took the necessary steps to ensure adherence thereto.

-Throughout the year ended 31 December 2021, to the best of the Management's knowledge, where the Bank has not applied certain principles set out in the Code, the reasons for non-application are listed out in the relevant sections of the report.
+Throughout the year ended 31 December 2022, to the best of the Management's knowledge, where the Bank has not applied certain principles set out in the Code, the reasons for non-application are listed out in the relevant sections of the report.

-Principles of the Code Principle 1: Governance Structure Principle 2: The Structure of the Senior Management and its Committees Principle 3: Senior Management Appointment Procedures Principle 4: Senior Management Duties, Remuneration and Performance Principle 5: Risk Governance and Internal Controls Principle 6: Reporting with Integrity Principle 7: Audit Principle 8: Relations with Shareholders and Other Key Stakeholders
+Principles of the Code

+Principle 1: Governance Structure

+Principle 2: The Structure of the Board and its Committees

+Principle 3: Director Appointment Procedures

+Principle 4: Director Duties, Remuneration and Performance

+Principle 5: Risk Governance and Internal Controls

+Principle 6: Reporting with Integrity

+Principle 7: Audit

+Principle 8: Relations with Shareholders and Other Key Stakeholders